 Camosun believes in maintaining the highest of ethical standards in the research conducted at the college.
 We take this responsibility very seriously, and have established an ethics approval process based on nationally recognized standards.
-This process is managed by the Research Ethics Board (REB) under the guidance of Camosun’s Policy.
+This process is managed by the Research Ethics Board (REB).

 The college supports a proportionate approach to ethics review.
 This means that project proposals that present minimal risk to research subjects will undergo an expedited review, and projects that can potentially present greater than minimal risk will undergo a more rigorous review.

 Ethics approval is granted for a one year period.
-At the end of this time, principal investigators are required to complete and submit the Notification of Project Completion form or an Application for Renewal form should an extension of ethics approval be required.
-Application form: Notification of Project Completion or Application for renewal of previously approved project. (pdf)
+At the end of this time, principal investigators are required to complete and submit the Notification of Project Completion or Application for renewal of previously approved project should an extension of ethics approval be required.

 Research Ethics Board (REB)